ubuntu-mate/ubuntu-mate.org/blog/20141105-ubuntu-mate-to-feature-linuxwelt-magazine.md

 version of Ubuntu MATE 14.10.

-I encourage our German members to buy the LinuxWelt 2015-01 edition and for the rest of you reshare this blog post to help repay the support LinuxWelt have shown the Ubuntu MATE project.
+I encourage our German members to buy the LinuxWelt 2015-01 edition and for the rest of you re-share this blog post to help repay the support LinuxWelt have shown the Ubuntu MATE project.
 That said, earlier this evening I got another email from David Wolski with more good news.
 David has negotiated with [IDG](http://www.idg.com/) (his publisher) to